 // greater than

-If you want the else statement to associate itself with the first if statement, then the second if statement must be enclosed in its own level of scope (it must go inside of curly braces).
+in its own level of scope (it must go inside of curly braces).

 class BasicsDemos { // using {}'s to designate if-else association